silverOwl101/Employee-Management-System-API/README.md

 | 🛆 Leave Management   | Track and manage leave requests                         |
 | 📱 Project Assignment | Assign and monitor project-based employee participation |

+> **🚧 Note:** This section is currently under construction and will be updated soon.
 ---

 <h2 id="getting-started">🚀 Getting Started</h2>